Papa Westray

-Papa Westray (/pæpə ˈwɛstriː/) (Papa Westree), also known as Papay, is one of the Orkney Islands in Scotland, United Kingdom.
+Papa Westray (/ˌpæpə ˈwɛstri/ PAP-ə-_-WEST-ree; Papa Westree), also known as Papay, is one of the Orkney Islands in Scotland, United Kingdom.
 The fertile soil has long been a draw to the island.

 Attractions on the island include Holland House with an associated folk museum and the Knap of Howar Neolithic farmstead run by Historic Scotland.

 It is the ninth largest of the Orkney Islands with an area of 918 ha.
 The island's population was 95 as recorded by the 2022 census, an increase of over 45% since 2001 when there were only 65 usual residents.

 Infrastructure

 Orkney Ferries sail from Papa Westray to Pierowall's Gill Pier.
 Twice a week (on Tuesday and Friday) the or provide a direct service to and from Kirkwall on the Orkney Mainland, also serving either Rapness on Westray, or North Ronaldsay.
 There are also occasional summer Sunday excursions.

 Britten-Norman Islander aircraft operated by Loganair fly from Papa Westray Airport to Westray, North Ronaldsay, and Kirkwall; the hop from Papa Westray to Westray is the world's shortest scheduled flight, at approximately 2 minutes.